June 1973 – Midwest, USA

 I began to do exactly as Vera showed me.
 I have never changed a baby’s diaper much less an adult.
 Our first patient, Sam, was difficult to roll to one side because he was so stiff from advanced Parkinson’s disease.
 He could no longer talk.
 He stared at us with his big sad brown eyes.
 I held him on his side while Vera washed him and put a clean diaper on him.
 We collected the soiled cloth diaper in a special bag for the laundry company that would pick them up tomorrow.

 I never gave a bed bath before either.
 Vera told me to take off his top sheet and gown, wash his face, then go down one side of his body and up the other side with the washcloth, rinse, dry him off and put on a new gown and top sheet.
 I felt sorry for Sam as he shivered.

-I was so exhausted when I walked out the door into the morning sun and fresh air.
-I climbed on my bicycle and wearily pedaled five miles home up and down hills past corn fields glistening with dew.
+I was exhausted when I walked out the door into the morning sun and fresh air.
+I climbed on my bicycle and wearily pedaled five miles up and down hills past corn fields glistening with dew.
 I rode up our gravel driveway, said hello to Mom, ate breakfast, and went outside to our quiet travel trailer to try and sleep for eight hours.
 I hoped I wouldn’t hear the rest of the family this way.
 “Thank You, dear Lord, for carrying me through this first night shift in the nursing home.
 Please give me deep sleep now.
 Amen.”
-I fell into bed after being awake 24 hours.
+I fell into bed after being awake for twenty-four hours.